fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 In these tests, I visited the website's homepage five times and scrolled to the bottom of that page.
 Before the first visit, I cleared the browser cache and set the `gaw-session` cookie to force the appropriate version of the site to be displayed.
 For visits 2 - 5 I did not clear any cache.

 The results for each test run can be found in the table below.
-I've also pulled out the key energy usage result and shown it alongside as well.
+I've also pulled out the key energy usage result and show it alongside as well.
 The duration for each run is shown in seconds (s), and the energy used for each run is shown in microwatt-hours (µWh).
 The results only looking at the power used by the process running my web page.
 While that might exclude some other processes that are involved with loading the web page content, it also excludes a lot of other noise that the power profile picks up.
 I feel it's the best way to give a narrow view that *just* looks at the changes made to the page that's shown.

 #### Regular site